 Ocean Acidification and Ocean Deoxygenation

 Ocean acidification is strengthening as a result of the ocean continuing to take up CO2 from human-caused emissions (very high confidence).
 This CO2 uptake is driving changes in seawater chemistry that result in the decrease of pH and associated reductions in the saturation state of calcium carbonate, which is a constituent of skeletons or shells of a variety of marine organisms.
 These trends of ocean acidification are becoming clearer globally, with a very likely rate of decrease in pH in the ocean surface layer of 0.016 to 0.020 per decade in the subtropics and 0.002 to 0.026 per decade in subpolar and polar zones since the 1980s.
 Ocean acidification has spread deeper in the ocean, surpassing 2000 m depth in the northern North Atlantic and in the Southern Ocean.
-The greater projected pH declines in CMIP6 models are primarily a consequence of higher atmospheric CO2 concentrations in the Shared Socio-economic Pathways (SSPs) scenarios than their CMIP5-RCP analogues {5.3.2.2, 5.3.3.1; 5.3.4.1; Figures 5.20, 5.21}
+The greater projected pH declines in Coupled Model Intercomparison Project Phase 6 (CMIP6) models are primarily a consequence of higher atmospheric CO2 concentrations in the Shared Socio-economic Pathways (SSPs) scenarios than their Coupled Model Intercomparison Project Phase 5 (CMIP5) Representative Concentration Pathway (RCP) analogues {5.3.2.2, 5.3.3.1; 5.3.4.1; Figures 5.20, 5.21}

 Ocean deoxygenation is projected to continue to increase with ocean warming (high confidence).
-Earth system models (ESMs) project a 32–71% greater subsurface (100–600 m) oxygen decline, depending onscenario, than reported in the Special Report on the Ocean and Cryosphere (SROCC) for the period 2080–2099.
+Earth system models (ESMs) project a 32–71% greater subsurface (100–600 m) oxygen decline, depending on the scenario, than reported in the Special Report on the Ocean and Cryosphere (SROCC) for the period 2080–2099.
 This is attributed to the effect of larger surface warming in CMIP6 models, which increases ocean stratification and reduces ventilation (medium confidence).
-There is low confidence in the projected reduction of oceanic N2O emissions under high emission scenarios because of greater oxygen losses simulated in ESMs in CMIP6, uncertainties in the process of oceanic N2O emissions, and a limited number of modelling studies available {5.3.3.2; 7.5}.
+There is low confidence in the projected reduction of oceanic N2O emissions under high-emissions scenarios because of greater oxygen losses simulated in ESMs in CMIP6, uncertainties in the process of oceanic N2O emissions, and a limited number of modelling studies available {5.3.3.2; 7.5}.

 Future Projections of Carbon Feedbacks on Climate Change

 Oceanic and terrestrial carbon sinks are projected to continue to grow with increasing atmospheric concentrations of CO2, but the fraction of emissions taken up by land and ocean is expected to decline as the CO2 concentration increases (high confidence).
-ESMs suggest approximately equal global land and ocean carbon uptake for each of the SSPs scenarios.
+ESMs suggest approximately equal global land and ocean carbon uptake for each of the SSP scenarios.
 However, the range of model projections is much larger for the land carbon sink.
 Despite the wide range of model responses, uncertainty in atmospheric CO2 by 2100 is dominated by future anthropogenic emissions rather than uncertainties related to carbon–climate feedbacks (high confidence). {5.4.5; Figure 5.25, 5.26}

 Increases in atmospheric CO2 lead to increases in land carbon storage through CO2 fertilization of photosynthesis and increased water use efficiency (high confidence).
 However, the overall change in land carbon also depends on land-use change and on the response of vegetation and soil to continued warming and changes in the water cycle, including increased droughts in some regions that will diminish the sink capacity.
 Climate change alone is expected to increase land carbon accumulation in the high latitudes (not including permafrost), but also to lead to a counteracting loss of land carbon in the tropics (medium confidence, Figure 5.25).
 More than half of the latest CMIP6 ESMs include nutrient limitations on the carbon cycle, but these models still project increasing tropical land carbon (medium confidence) and increasing global land carbon (high confidence) through the 21st century. {5.4.1, 5.4.3, 5.4.5; Figure 5.27; Cross-Chapter Box 5.1}